Hyle-org/devhub-hyle/docs/developers/quickstart/proof-composition.md

 Check out what the [source code](https://github.com/Hyle-org/examples/blob/492501ebe6caad8a0fbe3f286f0f51f0ddca537c/ticket-app/contract/src/lib.rs#L44-L66) looks like.

-At this step, `ticket-app` verifies that the transfer blob exists, but cannot verify that Bob has enough tokens in his balance to pay for the ticket.
-It is already, however, a sufficient condition for `ticket-app`, as the contract won't be settled onchain if the token transfer fails.
-This check will be performed by Hylé in Step 3.
+At this step, `ticket-app` cannot verify that Bob has enough tokens in his balance to pay for the ticket.
+But that's not an issue for `ticket-app`: in step 3, if the token transfer fails, the whole operation will fail and the ticket won't be transferred.

 ### Step 3: Settlement

-Hylé verifies the submitted proofs:
+Once TicketApp has sent the proofs for the previously sequenced blobs, Hylé verifies these proofs:

 - identity blob: if this fails, it means `bob.id` has not initiated the transaction.
 - simple-token blob: if this fails, it means `bob.id` did not pay for his ticket.